 considering

-a) that wireless power transmission (WPT) is defined as the transmission of power from a power source to an electrical load using electromagnetic field;
+a) that wireless power transmission (WPT) is defined as the transmission of power from a power source to an electrical load wirelessly using the electromagnetic field;

-b) that WPT technologies utilize various mechanisms, such as transmission via radio frequency beams, inductive, resonant and capacitive coupling;
+b) that WPT technologies utilize various mechanisms, such as transmission via radio frequency radiated transmission in the far field (WPT beams) and near-field inductive, resonant and capacitive coupling (WPT non-beam);

-c) that such WPT technologies may be useful in applications of charging of mobile/portable devices and electric vehicles etc.;
+c) that such WPT technologies are used in applications to charge mobile and portable devices;

+d) that there is potential consumer demand for WPT technologies and associated applications used for mobile and portable devices;

-d) that WPT standards are currently being developed at national, regional, and international levels for the above-mentioned wireless charging of mobile devices and electric vehicles, etc.;
+e) that WPT standards are currently being developed at national, regional, and international levels;

-e) that industrial alliances, consortia, and academia have investigated several frequency bands for WPT technologies, including; 19-21 kHz and 59-61 kHz for the shaped magnetic field in resonance for electric vehicles, 79-90 kHz for magnetic resonant technology for electric vehicles, 100-300 kHz for magnetic resonant and induction technology for mobile devices and 6 765-6 795 kHz for magnetic resonant technology for mobile devices;
+f) that industrial alliances, consortia, and academia have investigated several frequency bands for WPT technologies, including magnetic resonant and induction technology for mobile and portable devices in several frequency ranges;

+g) that for the purposes of WPT studies the standard frequency and time signal and the radio astronomy services are to be treated as radio communication service;

-f) that studies have been concluded by one administration on the impact of WPT to radiocommunication services in the bands 79-90 kHz and 6 765-6 795 kHz, another administration undertook studies on the impact of WPT in the band 110-300 kHz and some administrations already authorize use of some of these bands for WPT technologies;
+h) that studies have been concluded on the impact of non-beam WPT applications for mobile and portable devices to radiocommunication services in the frequency ranges 100-148.5 kHz and 6 765-6 795 kHz;

-g) that as the number of WPT devices is growing the use of WPT technologies may have an impact on the operation of radiocommunication services including the standard frequency and time signal service and the radio astronomy service;
+i) that as more WPT devices proliferate globally, guidance is being developed to minimize the impact of using WPT technologies on radiocommunication services including the standard frequency and time signal service and the radio astronomy service;

-h) that radiation outside the bands used by WPT should be minimized in order to preserve the RF spectrum of radiocommunication services;
+j) that the WPT devices should not cause harmful interference to radiocommunication services in any frequency band;

-i) that to mitigate the impact of WPT devices on the operation of radiocommunication services some solutions utilize frequency bands designated for Industrial, Scientific, Medical (ISM) applications;
+k) that to mitigate the impact of WPT devices on the operation of radiocommunication services some solutions utilize frequency bands designated for Industrial, Scientific, Medical (ISM) applications;

-j) that issues of non-ionizing radiation exposure are dealt with by international organizations such as the World Health Organization (WHO), the International Commission on Non-ionizing Radiation Protection (ICNIRP), and International Electrotechnical Commission TC106, and that ICNIRP 2010 provides guidelines for limiting exposure (up to 10 MHz), and ICNIRP 1998 provides Guidelines for limiting exposure (up to 300 GHz),
+l) that issues of non-ionizing radiation exposure are dealt with by international organizations such as the World Health Organization (WHO), the International Commission on Non-ionizing Radiation Protection (ICNIRP), and International Electrotechnical Commission TC106, and that ICNIRP 2010 provides guidelines for limiting exposure (up to 10 MHz), and ICNIRP 1998 provides Guidelines for limiting exposure (up to 300 GHz),

 recognizing

-a) that WPT has no status in the Radio Regulations (RR) and therefore should not cause interference to radiocommunication services including the standard frequency and time signal service and the radio astronomy service;
+a) that WPT is not a radiocommunication service and has no status in the Radio Regulations (RR), but may be regarded as subject to Nos.
+15.12 and 15.13 as the case may be;

-b) that both consumers and manufacturers will benefit from common spectrum bands used for WPT technologies;
+b) that both consumers and manufacturers may benefit from harmonized frequency ranges and technical conditions for WPT technologies;

 c) that Industrial, Scientific, Medical (ISM) frequencies have been successfully used in the past for development and proliferation of innovative technologies in accordance with the RR;

-d) the band 6 765-6 795 kHz also designated for ISM use under RR No. 5.138 has been found to have advantages for WPT using magnetic resonance technologies in applications of charging of mobile/portable devices;
+d) that the band 6 765-6 795 kHz, which is designated for ISM use under RR No. 5.138 has been found to have advantages for WPT using magnetic resonance technologies in applications of charging of mobile/portable devices;

+e) that some administrations classify the non-beam WPT energy transfer as an ISM application, even for operation outside bands designated for ISM use;

+f) that some administrations classify the non-beam WPT systems as radio applications such as Short-Range Devices;

-e) that some non-ISM bands are taken into consideration for the global or regional harmonized use of specific WPT applications;
+g) that some non-ISM bands are taken into consideration for the global or regional harmonized use of specific WPT applications;

-f) that the WPT energy transfer can be treated separately from data communications, especially when the receiving device receives data communications at a different frequency to the energy transfer;
+h) that the WPT energy transfer can be treated separately from data communications, especially when the receiving device receives data communications at a frequency different from that for the energy transfer;